Viktoria Winzer

 Before coming to the Bar, she taught undergraduate tort, contract and comparative private law at the University of Oxford.
 She also worked as a research assistant for Sir Richard Aikens on topics such as challenging arbitral awards, carriage of goods by sea, and insurance.
 Alongside her bar vocational studies, she was a research assistant for Prof. Dr. Specht-Riemenschneider at the University of Bonn, editing the English-language version of her commentary on the Data Governance Act.
 She is a native German speaker and is also near fluent in French, having spent a year in Paris studying French law at the Université Paris-Panthéon-Assas.

 Viktoria holds a BA, BCL, and an MPhil from the University of Oxford and is a Lord Denning scholar of Lincoln’s Inn.
 She continues to have an academic interest in the law.
 Her October 2022 publication in the Law Quarterly Review on unjust enrichment has been cited in the current edition of Goff & Jones The Law of Unjust Enrichment.
-She also recently co-authored an article on the interpretation of oral contracts (forthcoming in the Law Quarterly Review in July 2026).
+She also recently published an article on the interpretation of oral contracts in the July 2026 edition of the Law Quarterly Review together with Jordan English.

 • A v B, DIFC (2025) – DIFC freezing injunction application in support of foreign fraud proceedings in the sum of ca. ½ billion USD.
 Assisting George McPherson as a pupil acting for the Respondent.